Spread Betting Shares UK

 - In another example, market sentiment on airline stocks such as Easyjet has continued to thrive over the past few months – with the UK’s vaccine rollout exceeding expectations.
 As such, Easyjet shares have increased by over 91% in the past 6 months alone.

-Again, by gauging this market sentiment yourself – you can place sensible orders at your chosen shares spread betting site without needing to have an understanding of technical analysis.
+Again, by gauging this market sentiment yourself – you have the chance to place sensible orders at your chosen shares spread betting site without needing to have an understanding of technical analysis.

 Spread betting is one of the most effective ways to hedge – in terms of cost, liquidity, and convenience.
 Hedging is a strategy employed to mitigate the risks of an investment going against you.